evilsocket/kitsune/README.md

     cd /path/to/kitsune
     sudo pip3 install -r requirements.txt

-Then you'll need to create two folders, in this example we'll create a `bots` folder and a `legit` folder.
+You'll need to create two folders, in this example we'll create a `bots` folder and a `legit` folder.
 Place in each one a file named `seed.txt` with the list of accounts you want to be classified in that group, so that you'll have:

     /path/to/bots/seed.txt
     /path/to/legit/seed.txt